lyteword/chspurgeon-tod/volume-5/psalm-116.md

 1\. *A humble sense of his distance from God and his dependence upon him.* This is the first view which a penitent hath of himself when he returns to God.
 It is the first view which a good man hath of himself in his approaches to, or communion with God.
 And, indeed, it is what ought to be inseparable from the exercise of every other pious affection.
 To have, as it were, high and honourable thoughts of the majesty and greatness of the living God, and a deep and awful impression of the immediate and continual presence of the heart searching God, this naturally produces the greatest self abasement, and the most unfeigned subjection of spirit before our Maker.
 It leads to a confession of him as Lord over all, and having the most absolute right, not only to the obedience, but to the disposal of all his creatures.
 I cannot help thinking this is conveyed to us in the language of the Psalmist, when he says, *O LORD, truly I am thy servant.* He was a prince among his subjects, and had many other honourable distinctions, both natural and acquired, among men; but he was sensible of his being a servant and subject of the King of kings; and the force of his expression, *"Truly, I am thy servant, "* not only signifies the certainty of the thing, but how deeply and strongly he felt a conviction of its truth.

-2\.This declaration of the Psalmist implies *a confession of his being bound by particular covenant and consent unto God*, and a repetition of the same by a new adherence.
+2\.
+This declaration of the Psalmist implies *a confession of his being bound by particular covenant and consent unto God*, and a repetition of the same by a new adherence.
 This, as it was certainly true with regard to him, having often dedicated himself to God, so I take it to be confirmed by the reiteration of the expression here, *O LORD, truly I am thy servant; I am thy servant.* As if he had said, "O Lord, it is undeniable; it is impossible to recede from it.
 I am thine by many ties.
 I am by nature thy subject and thy creature; and I have many times confessed thy right and promised my own duty."
 I need not mention to you, either the example in the Psalmist's writings, or the occasions in his history, on which he solemnly surrendered himself to God.
 It is sufficient to say, that it was very proper that he should frequently call this to mind, and confess it before God, for though it could not make his Creator's right any stronger, it would certainly make the guilt of his own violation of it so much the greater.

-3\.This declaration of the Psalmist is an *expression of his peculiar and special relation to God.
+3\.
+This declaration of the Psalmist is an *expression of his peculiar and special relation to God.
 I am thy servant, and the son of thine handmaid.* There is another passage of his writings where the same expression occurs: Ps 86:16.
 "O turn unto me, and have mercy upon me; give thy strength unto thy servant, and save the son of thine handmaid."
 There is some variation among interpreters in the way of illustrating this phrase.
 Some take it for a figurative way of affirming, that he was bound in the strongest manner to God, as those children who were born of a maidservant, and born in his own house, were in the most absolute manner their master's property.
 Others take it to signify his being not only brought up in the visible church of God, but in a pious family, and educated in his fear; and others would have it to signify still more especially that the Psalmist's mother was an eminently pious woman.
 And indeed I do not think that was a circumstance, if true, either unworthy of him to remember, or of the Spirit of God to put upon record. *John Witherspoon,* 1722-1797.

 **Verse 16.** O Lord, *I am thy servant*, by a double right; (and, oh, that I could do thee double service;)as thou art the Lord of my life, and I am the son of thy handmaid: not of Hagar, but of Sarah; not of the bondwoman, but of the free; and therefore I serve thee not in fear, but in love; or therefore in fear, because in love: and then is service best done when it is done in love.
 In love indeed I am bound to serve thee, for, *Thou hast loosed my bonds*; the bonds of death which compassed me about, by delivering me from a dangerous sickness, and restoring me to health: or in a higher kind; thou hast loosed my bonds by freeing me from being a captive to be a servant; and which is more, from being a servant to be a son: and more than this, from being a son of thy handmaid, to be a son of thyself. *Sir Richard Baker.*